What Is My Dads Cousin To Me?

 Is Your Dad’s Cousin Your Cousin?

 • His mom is your Dad’s mom’s sister.
+And is your Dadaughter’srother.

-• His Dad is your Dad’s Dad’s sister’s husband.
+• His Dad is Dad’s sister’s husband.

-So how do we figure this stuff out?
+So, how do we figure this stuff out?
 Let’s talk about the difference between an absolute and relative relationship.
 An absolute relationship is based on criteria that stay the same whether you live in France, Brazil, or anywhere else.
 A relative relationship can change depending on where you are geographically located and what culture you are part of.

 Can I Marry My Father’s Cousin In Islam?